The Naked Truth (Lil' Kim album)

 The Naked Truth is the fourth studio album by American rapper Lil' Kim, released on September 27, 2005.
-The album was released the same week she started her year-long prison sentence for perjury and it was her last studio album released by Atlantic Records before deciding to part ways in 2008.
+The album was released the same week she started her year-long prison sentence for perjury and it was her last studio album released by Queen Bee Entertainment and Atlantic Records before deciding to part ways in 2008.
 Two official singles were released from the album: "Lighters Up" as the lead single, released in September 2005, and "Whoa", as the second and final single, in February 2006.
 The Naked Truth remains the only album by a female rapper to be rated five mics by The Source.
 The album has sold nearly 394,000 copies in the United States.
-This album received the coveted 5 Mics from The Source in 2006 and is to date the only female rap album to receive this honor.

 Singles

 The first single taken from the album was "Lighters Up".
 It was released on September 13, 2005, and was a moderate success, peaking at number 31 on the Billboard Hot 100.
 The second, and final, single from the album was "Whoa".
 Released on February 7, 2006, it was less successful than its predecessor and failed to make the Hot 100.
 It did manage to chart in the UK, peaking at number 43.